 Cinematographer.
 Nominated for an Academy Award for Cinematography for Ida by Paweł Pawlikowski.
 Born 24th June, 1981.

-Łukasz Żal is only 33 years old, but among his achievements are films such as Joanna by Aneta Kopacz, Paparazzi by Piotr Bernaś, Ida by Pawel Pawlikowski, as well as a European Film Award, a BAFTA Award nomination, two Golden Frogs at the Camerimage Festival and an Oscar nomination.
+Among his achievements are films such as Joanna by Aneta Kopacz, Paparazzi by Piotr Bernaś, Ida by Pawel Pawlikowski, as well as a European Film Award, a BAFTA Award nomination, two Golden Frogs at the Camerimage Festival and an Oscar nomination.

 Although his cinematographic debut was just a few months ago, Łukasz Żal is now one of the most famous names of Polish cinema in the world.
 Variety magazine named him one of the most promising cinematographers whose next films should be given particular attention, and in February 2014, members of the prestigious American Society of Cinematographers gave him the Spotlight award for cinematography for Ida.

 Master of the World - the Melancholy of Etgar Keret

 He graduated from the Cinematography Department of the National Film School in Lódź in 2008 and the AFA School of Photography in Wrocław.
 For one of his first student films, Master of the World (which can be viewed online on Lódź Film School's website) Łukasz Żal received an Offskar, an Independent Polish Cinema award.